-Two different types of data are defined.
-These are integer and real.
+Six different types of data are defined.
+These are integer, real, double precision, complex, logical, and Hollerith.
 Each type has a different mathematical significance and may have different internal representation.
 Thus the data type has a significance in the interpretation of the associated operations with which a datum is involved.
 The data type of a function defines the type of the datum it supplies to the expression in which it appears.